 Good nutrition is vital for maintaining good health.
 Especially during these trying times when your immune system has taken a setback and is in a weaker state after being infected with the deadly coronavirus.
 Coronavirus affects your immune system immensely, so it is important to trigger the immune response back to form by consuming healthful foods.
 According to Clinical Nutritionist Rasika Parab, here are 5 easy to make healthy recipes to have post-recovery.

-She also suggests a few food items one must avoid and include in their diets.
+She also suggests a few food items one must avoid and include in their diet.

 Food To Include: